wouterbulten/api-sdk/README.md

 API documentation and code examples to integrate tests of 123test into your own products and websites.

 See our [products list](docs/available-products.md) for an overview of all the tests you can access.
+More products will be added in the future.

 ## Getting started

 The recommended way to access the 123test API is by utilizing our client side Javascript library.
 See the [Javascript Documentation](docs/js) for more information and code examples.

+*Quick example?* A minimal Javascript [code example](docs/js/examples/full-example.md) is available [here](docs/js/examples/full-example.md).

 ## Questions and feature requests